-Repeal, short title, and commencement.
+title, and commencement.

-- 8. (1) The Windward Islands Appeal Court Act, 1889, is hereby repealed, and any appeals pending in the court established under that Act shall, subject to rules of court made under this Act, be transferred to the Court of Appeal. - (2) This Act may be cited as the West Indian Court of Appeal Act, 1919. - (3) This Act shall come into operation on the first day of July, nineteen hundred and twenty, or on such earlier date as may be fixed by His Majesty by Order in Council.
+- (2) This Act may be cited as the West Indian Court of Appeal Act, 1919. - (3) This Act shall come into operation on the first day of July, nineteen hundred and twenty, or on such earlier date as may be fixed by His Majesty by Order in Council.